CUBRID/cubrid-manual/en/sql/function/regex_fn.rst

 .. function:: REGEXP_INSTR (string, pattern_string [, position [, occurrence [, return_option [, match_type]]]])

-    The **REGEXP_INSTR** function returns the beginning or ending position by searching for a regular expression pattern, *pattern_string*, within a given character string, *string*, and replaces it with a character string.
+    The **REGEXP_INSTR** function returns the beginning or ending position by searching for a regular expression pattern, *pattern_string*, within a given character string, *string*.
 If **NULL** is specified as an argument, **NULL** is returned.

     :param string: Specifies the original string.
 If the value is **NULL**, **NULL** is returned.
     :param pattern_string: Specifies the regular expression pattern string to be searched.
 If the value is **NULL**, **NULL** is returned.
     :param position: Specifies the position of the *string* to start the search.
-If the value is ommitted, the default value 1 is applied.
+If the value is omitted, the default value 1 is applied.
 If the value is negative or zero, an error will be returned.
 If the value is **NULL**, **NULL** is returned
-    :param occurrence: Specifies the occurrence of replacement.
-If the value is ommitted, the default value 1 is applied.
+    :param occurrence: Specifies the occurrence of the match to use.
+If the value is omitted, the default value 1 is applied.
 If the value is negative, an error will be returned.
 If the value is **NULL**, **NULL** is returned.
-    :param return_option: Specifies whether to return the position of the match.
+    :param return_option: Specifies whether to return the position of the start or end of the matched string.
 If the value is 0, the position of the first character of the match is returned.
-If the value is 1, the position of the character following the match is returned.
-If the value is ommitted, the default value 0 is applied.
+If the value is 0, the starting position of the matched string is returned.
+If the value is 1, the end position of the matched string is returned.
 If the value is other than 0 or 1, an error will be returned.
 If the value is **NULL**, **NULL** is returned.
     :param match_type: Specifies the string to change default matching behavior of the function.
-If the value is ommitted, the default value 'i' is applied.
+If the value is omitted, the default value 'i' is applied.
 If the value is other than 'c' or 'i', an error will be returned.
 If the value is **NULL**, **NULL** is returned.
     :rtype: INT

 .. code-block:: sql